Single-page App vs Multi-page App: Choosing a Way to Deliver the Best User Flow

 With the arrival of web apps, users tend to abandon their old desktop applications.
 The benefits of web apps are awesome.
 No installation (and no time waste and registry trashing), no need to update from the side of the user and availability from almost any device.
 If you want to develop a web application no matter if it's browser or mobile-based, you should be aware that there're single-page design pattern and a multi-paged one.

-What is a single-page application (SPA)?
+What is a Single-Page Application (SPA)?

 A SPA application or website is a web software that downloads all the required content at the time you enter a website.
 They don't need to download it a dozen more times when you browse to different pages of this site.
 Run a quick test yourself: open the eBay website and browse through different pages of it.
 See that a page reload happens? ( circle spins in the page tab panel in Google Chrome, or a dot moves in Firefox).
 Now open a Gmail website and navigate to different email lists, open settings or themes options.
 Do you notice that now no reload occurs?
 That's why eBay is an MPA and Gmail is an SPA (no page reload, a page is loaded only when you visited a web address for the first time).